jygege/H6751_Group7/README.md

 # H6751_Group_Project

-##Introduction
+## Project Introduction
-In this project, our team participant in Kaggle Competetion: REal Or Not?
-NLP with Disaster Tweets Started from a trainining set contains tweets, location data, and a label: real or not disaster.
+##IntroductionIn this project, our team participant in Kaggle Competetion: REal Or Not?
+NLP with Disaster Tweets
+Started from a trainining set contains tweets, location data, and a label: real or not disaster.
 To preidct the disaster laebl on a given test data.